Rotavirus

 A note from Cleveland Clinic

-Rotavirus is a gastrointestinal (stomach and intestine) infection.
-It can happen to anyone, but most often affects children.
-Call your healthcare provider if your child has diarrhea and fever, both common rotavirus symptoms.
-The provider will recommend plenty of fluids and rest, as well as medicine to reduce fever.
-If there’s a risk of dehydration, your provider may recommend bringing your child to the hospital for IV fluids.
-Most children recover from rotavirus with no long-term health effects.
-Rotavirus vaccines — either Rotarix® or Rotateq® — can keep your child and family healthy.
+If your child has severe diarrhea and vomiting, they may have a common childhood infection called rotavirus.
+Call your child’s healthcare provider for advice.
+They’ll probably recommend plenty of fluids and rest, as well as medicine to reduce fever.
+But the virus will have to pass on its own — there’s no medicine for rotavirus.
+If there’s a risk of dehydration, their provider may recommend bringing your child to the hospital for IV fluids.
+But most children recover from rotavirus with no long-term health effects.